frikanal1/frontend/README.md

 ## Running locally:

+### Requirements

+Yarn, Node, docker-compose

-First, install the dependencies (obviously this requires yarn)
+First, install the dependencies (Requires Yarn and Node)

 `yarn`

-Then build and run the services, or just spin up a docker-compose with a database and backend with mock data:
+Then build and run the backend services, or just spin up a docker-compose with a database and backend with mock data:

 `docker-compose up -d`